Financial Aid Withdrawal Policy

 - Based on the last date of attendance, a Return of Title IV funds calculation will be processed to determine the type(s) and amount(s) of financial aid to be returned.

 - All financial aid funds to be returned will be the responsibility of the student.
 The institution will not refund any tuition, fee, and room or board charges.

-- A letter and NDSU’s policy on unofficial withdrawals will be mailed to the student notifying them of their obligation at the time the institution returns the financial aid funds.
+- A letter including a link to NDSU’s policy on unofficial withdrawals will be e-mailed and postal mailed to the student notifying them of their obligation at the time the institution returns the financial aid funds.

 - Customer Account Services will place a hold on the student’s record at NDSU.
 Institutional collection procedures will be followed in accordance with NDSU Policy 513.